Skip to Main Content

 Create an Account and Complete Your Application Online

 Get started by creating an account at lsac.org.
 Delaware Law's application process is paperless and we only accept applications through your LSAC account.
 Any documents you want to submit as part of or in support of your application must be submitted electronically here as well.
-Our application fee is waived until February 5th.
+Our application fee is waived until February 3rd.

 Note: Delaware Law does not accept applications from students who have been academically disqualified from and are not in good standing at their previous law school.

-Once you submit your application, all communication between you and Delaware Law is handled via our check you application status page on our website and the primary email address you provided on your application.
+Once you submit your application, all communication between you and Delaware Law is handled via our check your application status page on our website and the primary email address you provided on your application.

 Take a Standardized Test